 OTEI provides services to individual instructors at all levels and to academic units.
 OTEI offers consultation services to individual instructors, post-docs, and graduate teaching assistants on a variety of topics and provides workshops upon request to academic units.
-Please fill out a service request form.
-For more information, see descriptions below.Service Request Form
+Please fill out our request form:

 Our consultations support development of new ideas or review of current practices.
-In consultations, we help faculty with resources and feedback, help review parts of a course such as activities or assessments or Canvas utility.
-We can help instructors and TAs assess their effectiveness during the semester, using just-in-time feedback.
+In consultations, we help faculty with resources and feedback, including observation of a class session (for consultation purposes), assistance in reviewing parts of a course such as activities or assessments or Canvas utility.
+We can help instructors and TAs assess their effectiveness during the semester, using just-in-time feedback or analysis of past feedback.
 Still other consultations are full evaluations of courses, useful for when instructors are preparing to revise a course or develop a new one.
-When it is helpful, OTEI links instructors with appropriate support units on campus, such as CCIT, Clemson Online, Library Support and other units.
-Academic departments can also engage in consultation to help them gather insights into new curriculum, such as by creating curriculum maps or advising on methods of teaching evaluation.
-All individual consultations are private.
+When helpful, OTEI links instructors with appropriate support units on campus, such as CCIT, Clemson Online, Library Support and other units.
+Academic departments can also engage in consultation (see below) to help them gather insights into new curriculum, such as by creating curriculum maps or advising on methods of teaching evaluation.
+All individual consultations are as private as possible.

 Through this method, faculty and graduate teaching assistants (GTAs) learn how their students view their teaching strengths, weaknesses, and effectiveness during a semester, while there is still time to make adjustments and improvements.
 A class interview solicits specific, useful assessments and recommendations for improvement more effectively than do the formal, end-of-semester student evaluations.
 This service takes at most 20 minutes of class time, at the beginning or end of the period.